Migrate a version 4 instance to the latest version

-This tutorial describes how to upgrade an Aura instance running Neo4j version 4 to Neo4j version 5.
+This tutorial describes how to migrate an Aura instance running Neo4j 4 to the latest version of Neo4j.

 Prepare for the upgrade